picosh/docs/posts/how-it-works.md

 keywords: [pico, how, it, works]
 ---

-The secret ingredient to all our pico services is how we let users publish changes to their sites without needing to install anything.
-We accomplish this with what is colloquially termed **SSH Apps**.
+The secret ingredient to all our services is how we let users publish content without needing to install anything.
+We accomplish this with the SSH tools you already have installed on your system.

+Want to publish a blog post?
+Use rsync, scp, or sftp.
+Want to publish a website?
+Use rsync, scp, or sftp.
+Want to share a code snippet with a colleague?
+Use rsync, scp, or sftp.
+Hopefully you see the trend.

 By using the SSH protocol and golang's implementation of SSH, we can create golang binaries that interface with SSH in unique ways.